ITISFoundation/osparc-manual/docs/study_setup/sharestudy.md

 4. Click the ```Share``` button.
 5. The Study will then appear in the **Studies** tab of the user(s) you have shared with

-*If you don't find the User(s) you are looking for, it means that you don't have any Organization in common.
+*If you don't find the user(s) you are looking for, it means that you don't have any Organization in common.
 You can then close the "Share with" window and click on the Organizations button to create a new one and add the Users(s)

 **Note**: the members you have shared the Study with will receive a [notification](#notifications) under the bell icon.